ATM taken from store in Bristol

-BRISTOL, Ohio (WKBN) – Investigators in Trumbull County are working to track down a stolen ATM and the people who took it.
+BRISTOL, Ohio (WKBN) – Investigators in Trumbull County are working to track down who stole an ATM in Bristol over the weekend.

 Deputies were called about 4:15 a.m.
 Sunday to Edna’s Market on State Route 45 for an alarm going off.